Call for Submissions

 Call for Papers and Panels

 Papers: Only completed papers will be accepted.
-Papers must include a title and a brief abstract.
+Papers must include a title and a brief abstract, and submitted using Microsoft Word.
 The word “Student” should be marked on all papers written by student authors.
 Student authored papers do not include those co-authored with faculty members.
 Author names and any identifying information must be removed prior to submission.
 A Competitive Paper Submission Form must be submitted along with the paper.
 This form is located on the CSCA website: www.csca-net.org.

 All technology requests must be made at the time of submission.